-Our aim is to better meet people’s needs, improve health outcomes, and to ensure that our local health and care system is financially fit for the future.
+The aim is to better meet people’s needs, improve health outcomes, and to ensure that the health and care system is financially fit for the future.

 The One Liverpool Plan sets out three main aims:

-Our ambitions for better health are for all-ages and incorporate parity of esteem for mental health.
-We also need to tackle the long term health inequalities that leave the vulnerable and disadvantaged in our city with a poorer experience of care, fewer years of healthy life and earlier death.
-This has to change.
+This ambition of better health is for all ages and also incorporates mental health, as well as the need to tackle the long term health inequalities that leave the vulnerable and disadvantaged in the city with a poorer experience of care, fewer years of healthy life and earlier death.